Clarence McGeary

-Clarence Valentine McGeary Jr. (August 8, 1926 – April 6, 1993) was an American professional football tackle.
-He played college football for the Minnesota Golden Gophers and North Dakota State Bison and was selected in the 30th round of the 1948 NFL draft by the Green Bay Packers.
+Clarence Valentine McGeary Jr. (August 8, 1926 – April 6, 1993) was an American professional football player.
+A tackle, he played college football for the Minnesota Golden Gophers and North Dakota State Bison and was selected in the 30th round of the 1948 NFL draft by the Green Bay Packers.
 He later played with the Packers and the Montreal Alouettes.

 Early life

 McGeary was born on August 8, 1926, in St. Paul, Minnesota.
 He began his football career in his hometown before attending White Bear Lake High School; he was their second alumni to make it to the NFL.
 He transferred to Hastings High School in Nebraska in 1942, but arrived too late to be eligible to play that season; he played for the football team as a tackle in 1943.
 McGeary then played as a forward for the Hastings basketball team and lettered with the track and field team.
 After graduating, he served close to two years in World War II with the United States Army Air Forces.
 Awarded a Purple Heart for his service, he was a staff sergeant and served 47 missions in China, India, Japan, Guam, Okinawa, Hawaii and Australia.